ramochoargv/final/models.md

 ### PCA Analysis

 We reviewed our data using PCA analysis with two dimensions.
 These first two dimensions explain 47.1% of the variance in our data.
-There are interesting sections, but the bots and humans are competely inter-mixed.
+There are interesting sections, but the bots and humans are completely inter-mixed.

 ![Image](images/PCA_Analysis.png)